 Faculty, staff and student employees who are working on campus should conduct symptom monitoring each day when reporting to campus.
-You must be free of any symptoms potentially related to COVID-19 to report to campus and if you are unvaccinated, you must not have been in close contact (e.g. within 6 feet) and without a mask, with a person with a confirmed diagnosis of COVID-19 in the past 10 days.
+You must be free of any symptoms potentially related to COVID-19 to report to work on campus.

 Face Masks/Cloth Face Coverings

 Face masks or face coverings that are worn over the nose and mouth must be worn indoors by all employees regardless of vaccination status.
 Face coverings are not required indoors if you are actively eating or drinking or alone in a separate room or office.
 Masking outdoors is strongly encouraged, unless actively eating or drinking.
-The College has a supply of disposable masks located at the Office of Facilities and Maintenance and other personal protective equipment necessary for the safety of employees upon request.
-Employees exempted from wearing face coverings due to a medical condition, mental health condition, or disability shall wear an effective non-restrictive alternative, such as a face shield with a drape on the bottom, if their condition or disability permits it.
-If you need assistance, contact Theresa Lauer, senior director for facilities, emergency preparedness and safety.
-To learn more, visit: Use Masks to Help Slow the Spread of COVID-19.
+Employees exempted from wearing face coverings due to a medical condition, mental health condition, or disability shall wear an effective non-restrictive alternative, if their condition or disability permits it.
+If you need assistance, contact Theresa Lauer (firstname.lastname@example.org), senior director for facilities, emergency preparedness and safety.

 Physical (Social) Distancing